This story was last updated in December 2020.

 Unhygienic Working Conditions

-Minghui.org, a U.S.-based website that tracks the persecution of Falun Dafa in China, has also released a three-part compilation report on the forced slave labor and the unhygienic work conditions.
+Minghui.org, a United States-based website that tracks the persecution of Falun Dafa in China, has also released a three-part compilation report on the forced slave labor and the unhygienic work conditions.
 The report is based on practitioners’ accounts of what they had witnessed in the prisons while being detained.

 The report detailed incidents from Liaoning Women’s Prison.
 The prison has a large-scale clothing factory that produces clothes for export to countries such as the United States, Japan, South Korea, the United Kingdom, and Canada.
 Apart from making apparel, the inmates also made a variety of goods that include food, shoes, lingerie, and even cotton swabs that were exported to the United States, Europe, Australia, and other countries.